FAIRplus/the-fair-cookbook/content/recipes/reusability/miappe_matched.md

 Plant genotyping and phenotyping data are often used in combination to make evidence-based inferences about different trait expressions.
-A challenge here is not necessarily to collect the data, but to offer them in a stable way over the long term in public repositories (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=repository) with sufficient metadata informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion to make conclusions about them, in line with FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/) principles.
+A challenge here is not necessarily to collect the data, but to offer them in a stable way over the long term in public repositories (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=repository)  with sufficient metadata informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion to make conclusions about them, in line with FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/) principles.
-Since these repositories (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=repository) are often not linked directly, it is even more important to provide metadata that allows users to recognise these links by their identifier (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=identifier_schema)s.
+Since these repositories (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=repository)  are often not linked directly, it is even more important to provide metadata that allows users to recognise these links by their identifier (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=identifier_schema) s.
-A key point here is sample management:  the identifier (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=identifier_schema)s assigned here help both humans and machines to understand which experimental data are linked.
+A key point here is sample management:  the identifier (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=identifier_schema) s assigned here help both humans and machines to understand which experimental data are linked.

 The main objective of the recipe is to provide a means of submitting to public repositories (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=repository)  and tracking genotyping data, with a particular focus on plants.
 This includes:

-    1) Submission of sample data and metadata informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion to BioSample(URL_TO_INSERT_RECORD https://www.ncbi.nlm.nih.gov/biosample)s.
+    1) Submission of sample data and metadata informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion to BioSample(URL_TO_INSERT_RECORD https://www.ncbi.nlm.nih.gov/biosample)s.
     2) Submission of sequencing data and metadata to ENA(URL_TO_INSERT_RECORD http://www.ebi.ac.uk/ena).
     3) Retrieval of the correct genome assembly for the genotyping experiment
-    4) Conversion of the resulting analysis file (in VCF(URL_TO_INSERT_RECORD http://www.1000genomes.org/wiki/Analysis/Variant%20Call%20Format/vcf-variant-call-format-version-41) format (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)) to be FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)
+    4) Conversion of the resulting analysis file (in VCF(URL_TO_INSERT_RECORD http://www.1000genomes.org/wiki/Analysis/Variant%20Call%20Format/vcf-variant-call-format-version-41) format (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ) to be FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)
     5) Submission of the genotyping results to EVA(URL_TO_INSERT_RECORD http://www.ebi.ac.uk/eva/).

-In terms of FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)ification goals, this means obtaining stable, resolvable  identifier (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=identifier_schema)s for the datasets and meeting community annotation requirements as expressed in the MIAPP(URL_TO_INSERT_RECORD https://bitbucket.org/PlantExpAssay/ontology)E(URL_TO_INSERT_RECORD http://miappe.org)(URL_TO_INSERT_RECORD http://bioportal.bioontology.org/ontologies/PE) requirements.
+In terms of FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)ification goals, this means obtaining stable, resolvable  identifier (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=identifier_schema) s for the datasets and meeting community annotation requirements as expressed in the MIAPP(URL_TO_INSERT_RECORD https://bitbucket.org/PlantExpAssay/ontology)E(URL_TO_INSERT_RECORD http://miappe.org)(URL_TO_INSERT_RECORD http://bioportal.bioontology.org/ontologies/PE) requirements.

 ## Summary

-This recipe provides guidance for submitting plant genotyping data to public repositories (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=repository).
+This recipe provides guidance for submitting plant genotyping data to public repositories (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=repository) .
 It explains in a step-wise fashion which work should be done and when.
 Special attention should be paid to the metadata maintenance of the data that will be deposited in different repositories (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=repository)  as part of this recipe.
 A prerequisite for fully understanding this recipe is a basic knowledge of the [MIAPP(URL_TO_INSERT_RECORD https://bitbucket.org/PlantExpAssay/ontology)E(URL_TO_INSERT_RECORD http://miappe.org)(URL_TO_INSERT_RECORD http://bioportal.bioontology.org/ontologies/PE) standard](https://fairsharing.org(URL_TO_INSERT_RECORD https://fairsharing.org/)(URL_TO_INSERT_RECORD https://fairsharing.org)(URL_TO_INSERT_RECORD https://fairsharing.org/)/bsg-s000543/).

 The exact listing(URL_TO_INSERT_RECORD http://sms.cbi.cnptia.embrapa.br/SMS/index_s.html) of the metadata fields required for a FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)ification of the genotyping data set within a VCF(URL_TO_INSERT_RECORD http://www.1000genomes.org/wiki/Analysis/Variant%20Call%20Format/vcf-variant-call-format-version-41) file is